mohammad-karimpour/Mohammad-Karimpour/README.md

 ---

 ## 🏆 **A Quote I Live By**
-> "Learn something new every day, because the future belongs to those who embrace knowledge."
+> "Learn something new every day, because the future belongs to those who embrace knowledge.
+Also, believe in the One God and seek His help."

 ---